Borderline Personality Disorder Treatments

 Extreme mood swings

 Individuals living with borderline personality disorder may also experience intense, inappropriate anger.
-Such anger may present as suddenly losing their temper or acting bitter or sarcastic, and some people may engage in physical fights or self-harm.
+Such anger may present as suddenly losing their temper or acting bitter or sarcastic, and some people may engage in physical fights or self-harm, even attempting suicide in severe cases.

 People living with borderline personality disorder often experience intense and unstable relationships involving extreme emotional shifts.
 There may be emotional patterns ranging from extreme idealization (being madly in love) and closeness to anger and intense dislike.